 - If desired, garnish your serving bowls with fresh chopped cilantro, crushed peanuts and/or any toppings you like.
 Dinner is served! 🙂

-If you’re looking for more Thai food inspiration, here are some of my favorites on the blog:
+If you’re looking for more Thai food inspiration, here are some of my favorite recipes:

 - Thai Spicy Noodle Soup